estate agents

 • Residency status

-• Right to rent check
+• Right to rent documents and share code where required

 • Any further requirements needed for your tenancy.

-Once the referencing procedure is complete the referencing company will issue a report to Bella Properties.
-If your application is successful and has passed the referencing criteria we will contact you and arrange a moving in date (no more than 15 days from the application date).
-Once this date is set your **Assured Shorthold Tenancy Agreement (see below) will be drawn up by the referencing company and will be available along with all your other documentation/certificates to view and sign online.
-The Tenancy Agreement is a legal document.
-It is between the owner of the property (The Landlord) and yourself (The Tenant).
+5) Once the security deposit is received and banked funds have cleared, we will contact you to confirm the moving in date.
+You do not have to move into the property on that date but the tenancy must start on that date.
+Once this date is set your **Assured Periodic Tenancy Agreement** (see below) will be available along with all your other documentation/certificates to view and sign online.
+The Assured Periodic Tenancy Agreement is a legal document.
+It is between the owner of the property (The Landlord) and yourself/ves (The Tenant).
 You should read the agreement carefully and ensure you understand it fully.
 If in doubt please seek independent advice.

-You will then be invited to set up your Bella Properties online portal via PropertyFile is designed and built so that you can securely log into the system and access your vital information whenever and where ever you may need it, this includes;
+You will also be invited to set up your Bella Properties online portal via PropertyFile is designed and built so that you can securely log into the system and access your vital information whenever and where ever you may need it, this includes;

 • Documents, i.e. tenancy agreement